-Sometimes it's hard to imagine the sheer scale of you that I once knew
+Sometimes it's hard to imagine the sheer scale of the You that I once knew,

 0 Comments